 The dimensions of Proximity, Confidence, and Obedience all span across most phases.
 Especially the obedience phase has some sequential dependencies.
 If you want to learn more about the details of this process, this podcast is a good start: Something to Bark About Episode 22: When Dogs Fight within the Household

 Proximity Work focuses on getting the dogs comfortable in stationary (i.e. crates) and mobile (i.e. walks) scenarios through habituation and management.

 Confidence Work includes establishing safe zones in your home, which the dogs can access to deescalate a too stressful situation, as well as learning to have faith in your ability to keep them safe.

 Obedience Work builds the tools we use for all integration work.
 Your dog might have prior obedience training.
 We can draw on that and evaluate your dog’s proficiency but will still need to sharpen all commands for our purposes.
 This process requires competition-level, reliable obedience, not big-box-store-group-class proficiency.
 A good amount of time is spent in the beginning taking your dog’s obedience to the required reliability level.
 Often, that means retraining (even learned) commands from the ground up.
 Most dogs have what is referred to as interpreted obedience.
 We need your dogs to have literal obedience.

 How We Work Together

-During phase 1, 2 and the first few weeks of phase 3 we are actively working together.
+During phases 1, 2 and the first few weeks of phase 3, we are actively working together.
 We will be meeting almost every week to build the foundation and train the commands and behaviors we need to move through the program.
 We will also start the Proximity and Confidence Work, so you will feel confident when we are transitioning from active, weekly sessions to phase coaching.